lydell/js-tokens/README.md

 _Spec: n/a_

-The empty string, as well as single code points not matched in another group.
+Single code points not matched in another group.

 Examples: